-- <UID> User ID (in a numerical value) all files and directory of the archive should use in target's root filesystem.
-A '-' uses file's/directorie's UID in the archive - GID> Group ID (in a numerical value) the files and directories should use in target's root filesystem.
-A '-' uses file's/directorie's GID in the archive sase path> Base path component in the root filesystem the archive should be extracted to.
+- User ID (in a numerical value) all files and directory of the archive should use in target's root filesystem.
+A '-' uses file's/directorie's UID in the archive - <GID> Group ID (in a numerical value) the files and directories should use in target's root filesystem.
+A '-' uses file's/directorie's GID in the archive - <archive> Name of the archive to be used in this call.
+The given path and filename is used as is - base path> Base path component in the root filesystem the archive should be extracted to.
 Can be just '/' for root.